Last Updated on March 27, 2021 by Shaun Snapp

-This comment was particularly ironic because we were subcontracting to this consulting company and offering them the knowledge they did not possess.
+This comment was particularly ironic because we subcontracted to this consulting company and offered them the knowledge they did not possess.
 They obtained the project contract, in part by claiming to possess capabilities that they did not.
-When on the project, we were instructed to use business cards they gave us and to pretend that we were part of the consulting company.
+When on the project, we were instructed to use the business cards they gave us and pretended to be part of the consulting company.

 And this is the norm, where subcontractors are kept as secret as possible (note for customers, check each of the consultants on LinkedIn, and find out how many works for the consulting company and how many works for another company or are independent consultants).

-On the topic, we were offering to the consulting company, the background, and experience of the consulting company was literally zero.
+On the topic we were offering to the consulting company, the consulting company’s background and experience were literally zero.
 All of it resided with us.
-And we have learned from project experience, researched by others, and book by others.
+And we have learned from project experience, researched by others, and books by others.
 In this area in question, we have written some books, but much of the information comes from other sources.

 That is not the answer the consulting companies want to tell their customers.
-This is because many consulting companies approach their customers with the perspective that they are offering customers something can’t get anywhere else.
+This is because many consulting companies approach their customers to offer customers something they can’t get anywhere else.
 Deloitte says their “methodology” distinguishes them from anyone else.
 Capgemini claims the same.